SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

     </div>
 </div>
 <div class="caption">
     Figure {{ fig_hats46tess }}.
-Combined light curve (top) and TTV data (bottom) for HATS-46, as observed by the *TESS* spacecraft.
-Only HATS-46b transits the star, and a large disparity is noted in the middle of the dataset due to observations over multiple *TESS* sectors.
+Combined light curve (top) and TTV data (bottom) for HATS-46, as observed by the <em>TESS</em> spacecraft.
+Only HATS-46b transits the star, and a large disparity is noted in the middle of the dataset due to observations over multiple <em>TESS</em> sectors.
 </div>

 {% capture fig_Wasp8tess %}{% increment transit_figure_num %}{% endcapture %}